• Skip to primary navigation

 How do I know if I have an inguinal hernia?

-The most common symptom of an inguinal hernia is a pain when you lift your shirt to show your abdominal muscles.
+The most common symptom of an inguinal hernia is pain when you lift your shirt to show your abdominal muscles.
 If the hernia is large, you may also see bulging of the skin around the hernia.

 Can playing tennis cause an inguinal hernia to develop?